 To make your MySQL more secure and to change the database root password from the provided one, run the following command:

-You will first be prompted to enter the current root password for MySQL which was provided in the LEMP Notes when you first logged into your server.
+You will first be prompted to enter the current root password for MySQL, provided in the LEMP Notes, when you log into your server.

 Once you have entered the correct password, you will be asked if you want to change the root password, you would type “y” and then enter if you would like to change it.
-After changing your password, you will be prompted to answer a couple more questions which will make your MySQL secure by removing anonymous users, disallowing root login remotely, removing the test database and access to it (Ignore error as database does not exist) and then reloading the privilege tables.
+After changing your password, you will be prompted to answer a couple more questions that will make your MySQL secure by removing anonymous users, disallowing root login remotely, removing the test database, and access to it (Ignore error as database does not exist), and then reload the privilege tables.
 Once done, you are complete with MySQL!